plut/ConstructiveGeometry.jl/README.md

 gives the following output:
 ![CSG operations on two tetrahedra](examples/sphere_cube.png)

-OpenSCAD was used for rendering the image, although not for computing the CSG operations.
+*(although the meshes were computed by the Julia module, OpenSCAD was used for rendering the image.
+This will change in a future release.)*

 The roadmap now includes at least the following:
  - built-in visualization of models;
  - direct mesh I/O from and to relevant file formats;
  - add more convenience constructors (e.g. for transforms);
- - improve speed of some algorithms by tweaking the associated data structures;
  - implement missing operators: 3d Minkowski sum; 2d/3d Minkowski
 	 difference; projection; some extrusions;
  - add a `text()` constructor;